HermesPlatform/hermes-session-broker/README.md

 # hermes-core
-The Core of Hermes containing matchmaking and data harvesting logic.
+The core of Hermes: contains user management, peer to peer matchmaking and data harvesting logic.